SouthernMethodistUniversity/project-lab/9Findingfunds.md

 5. Identify funding levels/maxes, and keep them close at hand as you develop your budget.

-6. Jenny Furlong Director of the Office of Career Services will be here tomorrow, and she is an excellent resource for those interested in external fellowships.
+6. Does your institution have an Office of Career Services?
+Do they have resources for those interested in external fellowships?

 ## Activity
 Find one or two grant opportunites in your subject area.
 Consider also looking for fellowship opportunities.